openstack/openstack-manuals/doc/networking-guide/source/scenario_provider_ovs.rst

    provider.
 The provider interface connects to a generic network that physical network infrastructure switches/routes to external networks (typically the Internet).
-The Open vSwitch bridge ``br-provider`` must contain an port on the provider network interface.
+The Open vSwitch bridge ``br-provider`` must contain a port on the provider network interface.
 #.
 At least two compute nodes with two network interfaces: management
    and provider.
-The provider interface connects to a generic network that the pysical network infrastructure switches/routes to external networks (typically the Internet).
+The provider interface connects to a generic network that the physical network infrastructure switches/routes to external networks (typically the Internet).
 The Open vSwitch bridge ``br-provider`` must contain a port on the provider network interface.